medienhaus/medienhaus-frontend/src/assets/data/support/support_en.md

 - **present** to each other
 - **study** together

 **medienhaus/** uses rooms as an extension for chats and talks, quick face to face meetings, presentations with groups of people, collaborative real time writing and documentation and a solution for streaming online.
-For a Introduction to medienhaus/ you can watch [this video](https://medienhaus.udk-berlin.de/kino).
+For an introduction to **medienhaus/** you can watch [this video](https://medienhaus.udk-berlin.de/kino).

 ## I was told to join a room on **medienhaus/** … how do I do that?